Rodrigo-Vargas/fcc-voting-app/README.md

 * Add slug generator on create pool form

 * Add message when no pools
-* When insert a new pool, redirect the user to pool list with a feedback message
-* When insert a new option, redirect the user to pool show page with a feedback message
 * Create pool show page
 * Create session system for login
 * Create a my pools page